gracemillard/marbles/README.md

 ## Consideraions

 -- How often will this be used ---> if infrequent will use lambda instead <br />

---- Where shall I store my modifiable config file? bucket or in memory?
+--- Where shall I store my default modifiable config file? bucket or in memory?
+- Config Update option 1: If in memory the rest service can update the config ---> but may needd roles & auth <br />
+- Config Update option 2: If in bucket ...

 ## TO DOs
 - NEED TO RUN MORE TESTS !!!!!!!  <br />